regen-network/regen-registry-standards/README.md

 ## SHACL Graphs

 The `shacl` folder contains SHACL schemas for validating data (for example, project related data), using [Turtle](https://www.w3.org/TR/turtle/) or [JSON-LD](https://json-ld.org/).

+## JSON-LD Examples

+The `jsonld` folder contains examples of JSON-LD data that can be directly copied/pasted and filled in.
+TODO: Corresponding SHACL graphs can be found in the `shacl` folder.